 This banana bread granola is clustery, gluten free, and tastes just like banana bread!
 It’s perfect on top of smoothie bowls, with yogurt, or on it’s own as cereal!

 I don’t know about you, but we go through bananas like rapid fire in my house.
 Sometimes, we buy too many and end up with a whole pile of overripe bananas.
-I usually make banana bread in those cases, but lately, I’ve been craving something different.
+I usually make chocolate chip banana bread or banana muffins in those cases, but lately, I’ve been craving something different.
 I had never tried banana in granola before, but I am SO glad I did because it is heavenly!

 When this granola is baking, be prepared to have your house smell like cinnamon banana maple deliciousness.
 Heaven, basically.